Algebraization of absolute perfectoidization via section rings: Introduction

 We also establish the absolute perfectoidization of structure sheaves on bounded \(p\)-adic formal schemes.
 More precisely, for any such formal scheme \(\mscrX\), we introduce a quasi-coherent \(\setE_{\infty}\)-\(\mcalO_{\mscrX}\)-algebra

 called the \emph{absolute perfectoidization} of \(\mcalO_{\mscrX}\) (\Cref{DerivedPushoutArcCohomology}).
 This object is constructed via \(p\)-adic arc cohomology and is identified with the limit of derived pushforwards of structure sheaves of perfectoid formal schemes over \(\mscrX\) (\Cref{GlobalPerfectoidizationSectionLimit}).
-Recently, Bhatt introduced the \emph{perfectization} \(\mscrX^{\pfd}\), a stack on \(p\)-nilpotent rings \cite{bhatt2025Aspects}.
-We prove that our construction \(\mcalO_{\mscrX, \perfd}\) agrees with the pushforward of the structure sheaf of \(\mscrX^{\pfd}\) (\Cref{ComparisonOXperfd}).